-“A better understanding of how people think and act will improve campaign impact”
+“Behavioural science should become B2B Marketers' (Nudge)Stock in Trade, to give a better understanding of how people think and act and improve campaign impact.”

 Forget Glastonbury, the biggest festival in June was Nudgestock, an affectionate homage to the power of choice architecture, framing and social norms.
 From motivating sports stars through to picking sexual partners, the event highlighted that there is seemingly no challenge that can’t be addressed with the elixir of behavioural science.

 Despite its entertainment value, however, the event left at least one editor questioning whether any of the ideas will “directly direct and determine… B2B marketing strategy for the immediate future”.

 An understandable position, perhaps, given the heady mix of speakers and content.
 But a view that misses the underlying insights from an exciting new discipline that can be applied to improve the effectiveness of B2B campaigns both now and in the future.
 Behavioural science provides:

 1. A set of tools to assess the likely impact of campaigns, with a focus on outcomes, not just awareness.
 Despite best intentions, many marketing campaigns remain a hit and miss affair.
 While the days of a bunch of suits working up a campaign in isolation may be on the wane, there remains a reliance on focus group feedback and marketers’ instinct.
 Using randomised control trials in real conditions, behavioural science allows marketers to test different approaches before scaling the best approach to produce the maximum return on investment.